Magnetosome

-Purpose
+Function

 Magnetotactic bacteria are widespread, motile, diverse prokaryotes that biomineralize a unique organelle called the magnetosome.
 A magnetosome consists of a nano-sized crystal of a magnetic iron mineral, which is enveloped by a lipid bilayer membrane.
 In the cells of most all magnetotactic bacteria, magnetosomes are organized as well-ordered chains.
 The magnetosome chain causes the cell to behave as a motile, miniature compass needle where the cell aligns and swims parallel to magnetic field lines.

 The magnetic dipole moment of the cell is often large enough that its interaction with Earth’s magnetic field overcomes the thermal forces that tend to randomize the orientation of the cell in its aqueous surroundings.
 Magnetotactic bacteria use aerotaxis as well.
 Aerotaxis is a response to changes in oxygen concentration that will favor swimming towards a zone of optimal oxygen concentration.
-Lakes or oceans oxygen concentration is commonly dependent on depth.
+Lakes' or oceans' oxygen concentration is commonly dependent on depth.
 If the Earth’s magnetic field has a significant downward slant, the orientation along field lines aids in the search for the optimal concentration; this process is called magneto-aerotaxis.